Ayush-Kaushik/HackRX2023/README.md

 - [x] Insert some temporay documents in the table
 - [x] Create and deploy sample API on Fly.io using Github actions
 - [x] Add GET endpoint to get the single blisterpack entry
+- [ ] Update GET endoint to accept parameters for filtering results
 - [ ] Add PUT endpoint to make updates to the blisterpack entry
 - [x] Add details about sanity check for each entry verification

 Frontend
 ========